Human rights in the Maldives: Media and censorship

 2008 saw the Maldives' first private television channels.
 In August 2010 private channel Villa TV was attacked, and journalists were attacked by police for covering a political protest in October 2010.
 Opposition websites can be accessed in the country, but some Christian missionary websites have been blocked by the Ministry of Islamic Affairs.

 On 1 May 2011 two journalists – one from Haveeru Daily and one from Sun FM – were arrested for covering a protest.
 They were released after 24 hours.

 On 16 September 2025, the Maldivian parliament passed a media regulation bill intended to "criminalize defamation".
 A government controlled media regulator will replace the existing independent regulatory commissions and grants the newly created commission the ability to charge steep fines against journalists and news outlets.
-It was widely protested by domestic and international rights groups as an infrigement of free press.
+It was widely protested by domestic and international rights groups as an infringement of free press.
 They argued that the vaguely termed bill could be a tool with which the government could silence dissent and independent reporting.
 The parliamentary majority leader Ibrahim Falah reportedly called for the impalement of journalists for "making defamatory allegations" against him while debating the bill on the floor of parliament.